-- (c) A Condominium Plat containing 1 or more 2-unit dwellings which are to be used as principal or temporary residences. - (3) Conditional Uses.
-Subject to § 17.20. - (a) As regulated in Residential District A. See § 17.06(3). - (4) Dimensional Standards.
+- (c) A Condominium Plat containing 1 or more 2-familyunit dwellings which are to be used as principal or temporary residences. - (3) Conditional Uses.
+Subject to § 17.20. - (a) As authorized and regulated in Residential District "A".
+See § 17.06(3).05(1)(bc). - (4) Dimensional Standards.
 The following dimensional standards shall apply to the principal structure: - (a) Height.
-There shall be a maximum height of 35 feet. - (b) Setback.
-Highway setback lines as provided in § 17.18 or as established on a recorded subdivision plat or right-of-way plat. - (c) Side yard.
+There shall be a maximum height of 3035 feet. - (b) Setback.
+Highway setback lines as provided in § 17.1806 or as established on a recorded subdivision plat or right-of-way plat. - (c) Side yard.
 There shall be a side yard on each side of the structure.
 The sum of the widths of the required side yard shall not be less than 20 feet and no single side yard shall be less than 8 feet in width. - 1.
-Side yard setbacks may be waived to allow zero-lot line setbacks for interior, shared walls of 2-unit and multiple unit dwellings located on a parcel boundary.
+Side yard setbacks may be waived to allow zero-lot line setbacks for interior, shared walls of 2 unit and multiple unit dwellings located on a parcel boundary.
 Exterior walls must adhere to setback standards in 17.05(2)(d)3. and shall not be waived. - a.
 Following construction of a building with a zero-lot line, an as-built plan prepared by a professional land surveyor or engineer that affirms the improvements were constructed according to approved plans and all other requirements must be submitted to the Department. - (d) Rear yard.
-There shall be a rear yard having a minimum depth of 20 feet. - (e) Lot area.
+There shall be a rear yard having a minimum depth of 25 20 feet. - (e) Lot area.
 There shall be a minimum lot area per dwelling as follows: - 1.
-A lot served by a public sanitary sewer shall have a minimum lot area of 6,000 square feet for a 1-unit or 2-unit dwelling. - 2.
-A lot served by a POWTS shall have a minimum lot area of 20,000 square feet for a 1-unit dwelling and a minimum lot area of 25,000 square feet for a 2-unit dwelling. - (f) Lot width.
-There shall be a minimum lot width follows: - 1.
-A lot served by a public sanitary sewer shall have a minimum lot width of 60 feet. - 2.
-A lot served by a POWTS shall have a minimum lot width of 80 feet. - (g) Parking provisions.
+A lot served by a public sanitary sewer shall have a minimum lot area of 7,2006,000square feet for a 1-familyunit or 2-unitfamily dwelling. - 2.
+A lot served by a POWTS shall have a minimum lot area of 20,000 square feet for a 1-unitfamily dwelling and a minimum lot area of 25,000 square feet for a 2-familyunit dwelling. - (f) Lot width.
+There shall be a minimum lot width measured at the highway or front yard setback line as follows:

+- 1. A lot served by a public sanitary sewer shall have a minimum lot width of 60 feet. - 2.
+A lot served by a POWTS shall have a minimum lot width of 10080 feet.

+(g) Parking provisions.
 See § 17.04(18).